 The overall aim of the careers provision at Baylis Court School is to provide effective and impartial careers education and guidance to enable our students to manage their own career development successfully, by helping them to acquire the skills, attitudes and abilities they will need to move through life with confidence.
-This is done in a variety of ways, not only through the Careers Department, but embedded in the teaching and learning throughout their school life.
+This is delivered in a variety of ways, not only through the Careers programme, but embedded in the teaching and learning throughout their school life.

 Careers education and guidance plays an important role at Baylis and ensures that the girls make the smooth transition from school through to further education, higher education and employment.

 All YearsThe pupils learn about careers education through our Personal, Social, Health and Economic Education (PSHE) programme.
 There is also a lunch-time drop-in clinic with our careers advisor from Adviza open to all pupils.

 - PSHE lessons - use Kudos and eCLIPS to explore possible career options

 - Small group sessions with Adviza for GCSE options support (spring term)